googleforgames/open-match-docs/site/content/en/docs/Tutorials/DefaultEvaluator/_index.md

 ## Prerequisites

-### Basic Matchmaker Tutorial
+### Basic Matchmaker tutorial

-It is highly recommended that you run the [Basic Matchmaker Tutorial]({{< relref "../Matchmaker101/_index.md" >}}) as it introduces the core concepts that this tutorial builds upon.
+It is highly recommended that you run the [Basic Matchmaker tutorial]({{< relref "../Matchmaker101/_index.md" >}}) as it introduces the core concepts that this tutorial builds upon.
 After running the basic tutorial, please run the following command to delete its namespace before proceeding:

 ```bash
 kubectl delete namespace mm101-tutorial